Electric Blue Acara: Complete Care Guide (With Expert Tips)

 How Many Should You Have?

-Electric blue acaras are usually kept in pairs.
-However, males and females can be difficult to tell apart, especially when they’re typically sold as juveniles in aquarium stores.
+Electric blue acaras are kept in pairs.
+However, males and females is difficult to tell apart, especially when they’re sold as juveniles in aquarium stores.

 To get the best breeding pair possible, many hobbyists purchase a small group of about 5 fish.
 As they mature, they naturally pair off on their own.
 This saves some confusion about sexing them and gives the hobbyist several pairs to choose from.